juliagoda/CH341SER/README.md

 ```
 <br/>

-to be sure, that module will be loaded after reboot, you can change file extension from *.ko to *.ko.gz and add it to drivers path:
+to be sure, that module will be loaded after reboot, you can change file extension from "*.ko" to "*.ko.gz" and add it to drivers path:
 ```
 find . -name *.ko | xargs gzip sudo cp ch34x.ko.gz /usr/lib/modules/$(uname -r)/kernel/drivers/usb/serial